Limpet: Bio-erosion

-In culture and literature
+In culture

-Many species of limpets have historically been used, or are still used, by humans and other animals for food.
+Some species of limpet may have been used historically to feed pigs.

 Limpet mines are a type of naval mine attached to a target by magnets.
 They are named after the tenacious grip of the limpet.

 The humorous author Edward Lear wrote "Cheer up, as the limpet said to the weeping willow" in one of his letters.
 Simon Grindle wrote the 1964 illustrated children's book of nonsense poetry The Loving Limpet and Other Peculiarities, said to be "in the great tradition of Edward Lear and Lewis Carroll".

 In his book South, Sir Ernest Shackleton relates the stories of his twenty-two men left behind on Elephant Island harvesting limpets from the icy waters on the shore of the Southern Ocean.
 Near the end of their four-month stay on the island, as their stocks of seal and penguin meat dwindled, they derived a major portion of their sustenance from limpets.

 The light-hearted comedy film The Incredible Mr. Limpet is about a patriotic but weak American who desperately clings to the idea of joining the U.S. military to serve his country; by the end of the film, having been transformed into a fish, he is able to use his new body to save U.S. naval vessels from disaster.
 Although he does not become a snail but a fish, his name limpet hints at his tenacity.

+Cuisine

+Both Patella candei and Patella aspera are harvested for human consumption, mainly in the Portuguese Autonomous Regions of the Azores and Madeira.
+They are primarily eaten grilled with butter and garlic as the delicacy Lapas grelhadas (grilled limpets).